 The profile line LIBERTY encompasses humanities-orientated research in areas such as the Enlightenment, classicism, romanticism, idealism and Eastern and South Eastern Europe.
-It likewise includes contemporary history and remembrance culture as well as social, behavioural economical and jurisprudential research into the nature of social change and the consequences of social change for individuals and societies.
+It likewise includes contemporary history and cultures of history as well as social, behavioural economical and jurisprudential research into the nature of social change and the consequences of social change for individuals and societies.

 Enlightenment and Romanticism

 Jena and Weimar form a hub of "German Classicism" from the period around 1800, a movement which combined the Enlightenment and romanticism to form the foundations for our contemporary culture.
-The Jena-based "Laboratory of the Enlightenment" with the "Research Centre for European Romanticism" relate current issues and problems with this formation phase of modern society as part of interdisciplinary dialogue, and aim to make the classicist memorial sites in Germany into current forums of discussion for a historically-informed diagnosis of the present.
+The Jena-based Research Training Group "Modell Romantik" and the "Research Centre for European Romanticism" relate current issues and problems with this formation phase of modern society as part of interdisciplinary dialogue, and aim to make the classicist memorial sites in Germany into current forums of discussion for a historically-informed diagnosis of the present.